-Vehicle Code 23247(e) VC makes it a crime for a person, driving on a restricted license due to a DUI conviction, to operate any vehicle that is not equipped with a functioning ignition interlock device (IID).
-The section requires that drivers must install an IID in their vehicle following a DUI if they wish to obtain a restricted driver’s license.
+Vehicle Code § 23247(e) VC makes it a crime to operate any vehicle not equipped with a functioning ignition interlock device (IID) if your driver’s license is restricted due to a DUI conviction.
+The statute requires that you install an IID in your vehicle following a DUI if you wish to obtain a restricted driver’s license.

 The language of the code section reads: